 “I couldn’t agree more,” I responded.
 We swapped places.
 He took the wheel and drove me back to French Hill.

 “You must be more careful,” he chided me.
-“You must not go to dangerous places.”
+“You mustn’t go into dangerous places.”
 I thanked him with all my heart.
 He smiled, and the two of them headed back, on foot, to Ramallah.
-Offering them a lift didn’t seem the thing to do.
+Offering them a lift didn’t seem quite the thing to do.